Pacozabala/TAS-BERT/README.md

 # TAS-BERT

+This TAS-BERT model has been modified for the user's thesis project.

 Code and data for our paper [Target-Aspect-Sentiment Joint Detection for Aspect-Based Sentiment Analysis" (AAAI 2020)](https://aaai.org/ojs/index.php/AAAI/article/view/6447)

 Our code is based on [Utilizing BERT for Aspect-Based Sentiment Analysis via Constructing Auxiliary Sentence (NAACL 2019)](https://github.com/HSLCY/ABSA-BERT-pair)